-In Italian, there is a color named Terra
+In Italian, there's a color named Terra

 di Siena Naturale.